 Then yesterday comes along, and the stigma in the ER situation really kicked into high gear.
 From the time I woke up, I was extremely dizzy.
 Even walking around my apartment was difficult.
 I checked my blood pressure a few times, and it was very high.
 My heart rate was also high.
 On one recheck of my blood pressure, it was 170/118, which is extremely high.
 I still didn’t really want to go back to ER after the experience I had a couple days before.
 Uncertain, I called the provincial Healthlink phone line and talked to a nurse, who thought I should definitely go to the ER.

 I was too dizzy to get to my building’s front entrance to catch a taxi, so I called an ambulance.
 The paramedics showed up a short time later.
 When they loaded me in the ambulance, they rechecked my blood pressure.
 It was still high, but not dangerously so.
-At that point, I was freaking out that ER was going to brush me off as a psych patient again.
+At that point, I was freaking out that ER was going to brush me off with the “all in your head” nonsense again.
 I was upset and started crying, and told the paramedics there was no point in me going to ER.
 They assured me that my physical issues were concerning and they would advocate for those to be taken seriously.
 After several minutes of cry-fest, I decided to go ahead and go to ER; the main reason was that I didn’t think I could walk back to my apartment from the ambulance.

 Presenting complaint: depression?